kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

 ```

 Indeed, if you copy this prompt and paste it in [chatGPT's browser interface](https://chat.openai.com/),
-you will get the same or very similar Cypher query.
+you will get the same or a very similar Cypher query.
 The important point is: that's all
 the coding you have to do to build a natural language interface that can query your database.
 You ultimately construct a string prompt that contains $Q_{NL}$, some
 instructions, and schema of the database, and the LLM will generate a query for you.